top of page

 (who founded the Yiddish-language newspaper, The Jewish Daily Forward in New York in 1897) in making the struggle to Americanize central to Hester Street.
 The outstanding cast reveal the conflicts embedded in moving to another country.
 Hester Street tells the story of how immigrants parse the culture of their new country and figure out how to adapt while also figuring out what elements of their old country they will keep.”

-Hester Street is based on the classic independent film by Joan Micklin Silver and Abraham Cahan’s novella Yekyl.
+Hester Street the play is based on the classic independent film by Joan Micklin Silver and Abraham Cahan’s novella Yekyl.

-Bolstered by rave reviews, it opened at New York’s Plaza Theater to lines around the block and went on to over $6 million dollars in ticket sales, the equivalent of over $33 million in today’s dollars.
+Bolstered by rave reviews, it opened at New York’s Plaza Theater to lines around the block and went on to over $6 million dollars in ticket sales, the equivalent of over $33 million in today’s dollars, at a time when films cost under $500,000 to make.
 Carol Kane was nominated for the Best Actress Oscar for her performance as Gitl.

 In 2011, the film was selected by Library of Congress to be part of the National Film Registry for its “cultural, historical and aesthetic significance.”